 Regenerative medicine is an emerging field of medicine that focuses on harnessing your body’s cells to heal damaged tissues, ligaments, tendons, and cartilage.
-The purpose of regenerative medicine is not only to HEAL these areas but to alleviate the PAIN associated with these areas.
-Our goal is to restore the level of fitness the person enjoyed before the injury.
+The purpose of regenerative medicine is to HEAL these areas as well as decrease the PAIN associated with these areas.
+Our goal is to restore the level of function the person enjoyed before the injury or degeneration.
 The treatments are minimally invasive without the pain and lengthy recovery typically associated with surgery.
-Regenerative medicine treatments offer a solution and renewed hope for those who believed they would require surgery.
+Regenerative medicine treatments offer a solution and renewed hope for those who once believed they would require surgery.

 What to expect in the procedure

-How painful is the procedure for implanting PRP or Stem Cells
+How painful is the procedure for implanting PRP or Bone Marrow Therapy?

 How do you know where to inject my cells?